neurogamedev/NeurosityWebApp-UE5/README.md

 ## Caveats

 - You won't be able to see your javascripts inside the UE editor.
 You'll have to access them from the file explorer and open them in your favorite code editor.
-- So far I have only been able to successfully package this project for Windows.
-Let me know if this works well on an iOS environemnt.
+- So far I have only been able to successfully package this project for Windows, sometimes login crashes.
 - Trying to package for Android throws an otherwise unexpected "Error: Windows.h not found".
 I suspect the issue lies with the Node.js plugin.
 - The Event Tick in the WBP_WebAppGUIManager may not be super efficient.
 Suggestions are welcome.

 ## To Do

+- Check why the packaged game has trouble logging in when run on another computer.
 - Check if the packaged game runs in a computer where Node.js has not been installed.
 - Check if the game can be packaged for, and run in, an iOS platform.
 - Fix the Android packaging error.